zorostang/chicago_bike_equity/README.md

 ### Goals

 * Create a layered map to show the reality of bike infrastructure distribution in Chicago.
 Use ​these visuals to determine next steps.
 Before​ we publish the data, we will involve a ​few more groups to get feedback.
-Example: Transitized How Chicago Commutes map.
+Example: [Transitized How Chicago Commutes Map](http://www.google.com/url?q=http%3A%2F%2Fwww.transitized.com%2Fcommute%2F%2312%2F41.8990%2F-87.6397&sa=D&sntz=1&usg=AFQjCNEg7t_AywSwrRLJMEpVayrRSCd6Kw).
 * Create an equity index.
 * Integrate the data and visuals on the Slow Roll Chicago website
 * Analyze the data and produce a report for each Chicago ward, determining "here's where you're at, here's what you need to do".